Tettenhall: History

 There is a variety of pear known as 'Tettenhall Dick', named after Tettenhall, originally found in the hamlet of Perton and dating to earlier than the 18th century.
 These small, dry pears are traditionally used for the making of perry.
 The Bees & Trees charity began a scheme to plant 2,000 Tettenhall Dick trees across the Midlands in a bid to save them, as very few of them existed any more.
 These trees were grafted from existing Tettenhall Dick trees, and the scheme has proven to be a success, with trees being planted in a variety of different locations.
 The variety is now part of the National Fruit Collection at Brogdale in Kent.

 The original route of the London to Holyhead road ran through Tettenhall, though on a different course from the current A41 Tettenhall Road.
-The road, when heading north east from Wolverhampton, ran behind the shops at Newbridge, on bridges over the Staffordshire and Worcestershire Canal (when built in 1772) and the river Smestow, then across to Old Hill, where a steep climb was had for any carriages on route.
+The road, when heading north east from Wolverhampton, ran behind the shops at Newbridge, on bridges over the Staffordshire and Worcestershire Canal (when built in 1772) and the river Smestow, then across to Old Hill, where there was a steep climb for any carriages on route.
 The road then cut across Upper Green, swayed left into Wrottesley Road as far as Woodthorne Road, and then continuing on as the present Wergs Road.
 This route, because of the problems associated with carriages traversing the steep Old Hill, was looked at in the early 19th century by the Wolverhampton Trust and Thomas Telford, with a view to engineering a new route – either around, under, or through the ridge.
 Due to a dispute, Thomas Telford dropped out of the plans, leaving the Wolverhampton Trust to go it alone.
 The preferred method was a cutting through the ridge, with the course of the road sloping up on a gradual gradient from near the Newbridge area, cutting through and rising above Lower Green, before the direct cutting through the ridge to come out next to Upper Green.
 The spoil from the cutting through the ridge is what was used to create the incline of the road.
 Work was completed in 1823.

-Tettenhall today
+Tettenhall waterworks is a large water pumping station built between 1845 and 1908 which held Bull, Cornish and triple-expansion steam engines.
+It was designed for the Wolverhampton Water Company by engineer Henry Marten.
+The company was taken over by Wolverhampton Corporation in 1867.